 Around the holidays, I purchase a small rosemary bush to keep in the house so that I can trim off small stems to set alight for cocktails.
 Rosemary’s scent combines beautifully with both gin and whiskey cocktails, and its woody stem makes it a perfect garnish to use to smoke a cocktail.

-Here are the steps to use this technique:
+Here are the steps to infusing smoke into a mixed drink:

 - Prepare your cocktail and pour it into the serving glass.